 Specialty: A Specialty is a classification that allows you to claim jobs in more niche subject areas.
 You must apply to a specific Specialty in order to be considered for these jobs.
 Specialist writers are able to speak knowledgeably on niche topics while also contributing a higher level of research to a piece.

 Superhero (Job): A superhero job is a piece that is nearing its deadline and needs to be completed within 12 hours.

 Tip: A tip is a variable amount of money that a customer grants you after a job is completed if he or she enjoyed your work.
 Not all jobs will receive tips, and tips vary greatly in amount.

 Writer Profile: A writer profile is a public-facing snapshot of your experience and expertise as a Scripted writer.
 Your writer profile contains metrics about your work with Scripted, including how long you’ve been a writer with Scripted, how many jobs you’ve completed, and your job acceptance rate.
-You can also upload up to three writing samples to your writer profile for customers to view.

 Writing Sample: A writing sample is a published work written by you that you make publicly available via your writing profile.
 Writing samples must be published online with a byline that matches the name on your Scripted account.
-You can upload up to three writing samples to your writer profile.

 Unsubscribed: A writer who is unsubscribed does not receive Scripted updates, available jobs emails, job status reminders or payment reminders.